palantir/conjure/docs/rfc/007-endpoint-errors.md

 **Pros:**

 * Consumers now know the *expected* outcomes of calling an endpoint in a first-class way and can handle those outcomes accordingly.
-* Producers are able to express the different failure states of their endpoints in greater detail, and have conviction that those failure states are being handled by consumers.
+* Producers are able to express the different failure states of their endpoints in greater detail.
 * Changing the failure states of an endpoint now visibly affects the API definition - changes in behavior are properly captured in code (rather than just documentation).

 **Cons:**

-* To be effective, these failure cases will need to be ‘forced’ upon consumers via the compiler.
-This could be as complex data types (perhaps unions of {success, error1, error2, ...} or via checked exceptions.
-This would entail some degree of (justified) work migrating to a with-errors world to wire each failure case into the correct behavior in client code.
 * Given the new flexibility, producers may more eagerly throw errors in their code, and ‘old’ clients will have a hard time dealing with these without upgrading.
 * Producers might be incentivized to cram *all* the possible outcomes of their endpoint as errors (see the